HealsCodes/XIPivot/XIPivot.Ashita/resources/README.md

 </settings>
 ```

-XIPivot defaults to look for your overlays inside the DATs/ directory next to the plugin.
+XIPivot defaults to look for your overlays inside the `DATs/` directory next to the `XIPivot.dll`.
-If you perefer a different path you can add the key 'root_path' to XIPivot.xml like so:
+If you prefer a different path you can add the key `'root_path'` to `XIPivot.xml` like so:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>